abs201301/cyb_scripts/CyberArk/Scripts/Get-SAML_MFAKey/readme.md

 ***Usage***
 1. Open the script file and update the following:
-• IDP URL: Replace IDP_URL, PVWA_URL and MFA_KEY_URL with the login page of your Identity Provider, and PVWA hostname/ fqdn.
+• IDP URL: Replace IDP_URL, BASE_URL and BASE_LOCATION with the login page of your Identity Provider, PVWA hostname/ fqdn and path to your folder where script is saved.
 2. Run the script: